buralin/Introduction_to_data_science/README.md

 # Introduction_to_data_science
-This repository contains the jupyter notebooks and projects which are created during the lecture introduction to data science.
+This repository contains the jupyter notebooks and projects which are created during the lecture introduction to data science at the Rutgers University Newark.

-Fall semester 2017
+__Semester__ 2017

-Prof: Patrick Shafto
+__Prof__: Patrick Shafto